mtheoryx/drpoindexter/public-site/src/notes/aws-cert.md

 ## Recommended order (from my perspective)

-1. All 3 accredidations for every person in your company that will work in or develop in the cloud.
+1. All three accreditations for every person in your company that will work in or develop in the cloud.
 Table stakes.
 1. Cloud practitioner for sales and technicians.
 1. One of the Associates, as a starting point.
-1. The other two associates, before you go for professional at all.
+1. The other two associates, before you go for a Professional-level certification
-1. A speciality, based on need or job role.
+1. A Specialty-level certification, based on need or job role.
 1. A pro in your field.

 And then get the rest, like pokemon.
 Hecc, it can't hurt.